Friday Forward Guidance ...

 The Committee seeks to achieve maximum employment and inflation at the rate of 2 percent over the longer run.
 The Committee judges that the risks to achieving its employment and inflation goals are roughly in balance.
 The economic outlook is uncertain, and the Committee is attentive to the risks to both sides of its dual mandate.

-Inflation CPI eased up to 2.7% in November from 2.6% in October.
-The underlying rate (excluding food and energy costs) was unchanged at 3.3%.
+Inflation CPI eased to 2.8% in February from 3.0% in January.
+The underlying rate (excluding food and energy costs) eased to 3.1% from 3.3%.

 Recent indicators suggest that economic activity has continued to expand at a solid pace.
 Since earlier in the year, labor market conditions have generally eased, and the unemployment rate has moved up but remains low.
 Inflation has made progress toward the Committee's 2 percent objective but remains somewhat elevated.